Home | Contact us

 Control System

-PWR's rod, pressurizer pressure and level, steam generator feedwater, turbine header pressure and steam dump control are modelled to operate either in "AUTO" or "MANUAL" mode following the unit load demand; BWR's rod, recirculation flow and feedwater system are controlled to reach the same goal.
+PWR's rod, pressurizer pressure and level, steam generator feedwater, turbine header pressure, and steam dump control modelled to operate either in "AUTO" or "MANUAL" mode following the unit load demand; BWR's rod, recirculation flow, and feedwater system are controlled to reach the same goal

 Containment Model

-Containment's structure, cooler, spray, vent, etc. are modelled to keep track of post-LOCA conditions.
+Containment's structure, cooler, spray, vent, etc. modelled to keep track of post-LOCA conditions

 Severe Accident Model

-For an exposed core, the fuel clad may be overheated and fission products may be released into the reactor coolant and containment.
+For an exposed core, the fuel clad may be overheated, and fission products may be released into the reactor coolant and containment.
 They may be further released into the ambient atmosphere depending upon the open pathways.
-Radioactive isotope types and their release pattern are generated as source terms for offsite dose estimate.
+Radioactive isotope types and their release pattern are generated as source terms for an off-site dose estimate.
 For clad temperature beyond 1000âC, metal-water reactions will generate hydrogen.
-The containment hydrogen concentration will be calculated and its combustibility will be checked throughout the transient.
+The containment hydrogen concentration will be calculated, and its combustibility will be checked throughout the transient.

-Upon a client's specific order for the most-extensive severe accident simulator, MST will prepare one that could include simulation of the plant's radiation monitoring system (RMS).
+Upon a client's specific order for the most extensive severe accident simulator, MST can prepare one that includes simulation of the plant's radiation monitoring system (RMS).
 This could be used as a tool for the plant's Severe Accident Management program.
-Normal and accident readings for all area, effluent, and process monitors throughout the plant will be calculated and source terms for offsite release will be projected.
-These could be used as input to the plant's dose dispersion model for offsite dose distribution estimate.
-The system will then be an integral part for the plant's emergency response plan.
+Normal and accident readings for all area, effluent, and process monitors throughout the plant will be calculated, and source terms for off-site release will be projected.
+These results could be used as input to the plant's dose dispersion model for off-site dose distribution estimate.
+The system could then be an integral part of the plant's emergency response plan.

 Previous